 Net interest margin and net interest income are influenced by internal and external factors.
 Internal factors include balance sheet changes on both volume and mix and pricing decisions, and external factors include changes in market interest rates, competition and the shape of the interest rate yield curve.
-The decrease in our net interest margin is primarily the result of our increasing deposit costs.
+The increase in our net interest margin is primarily the result of our decreasing deposit costs from the benefit received on our interest rate derivatives, as well as the continued increase to our loan yields.